MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 ## Sample app

 The Python sample app is a restaurant review app that saves restaurant and review data in MongoDB.
+For an example of a web app using PostgreSQL, see [Deploy a Python web app to Azure with managed identity](./tutorial-python-managed-identity-01.md)/

-At the end of the tutorial, you'll have a restaurant review app deployed and running in Azure.
+At the end of the tutorial, you'll have a restaurant review app deployed and running in Azure that looks like the screenshot below.

 :::image type="content" source="./media/tutorial-container-web-app/containerization-of-python-web-app-sample-app-screenshot.png" alt-text="A screenshot of the sample app created from the Python containerized web app used in the Tutorial - Containerized Python App on Azure." lightbox="./media/tutorial-container-web-app/containerization-of-python-web-app-sample-app-screenshot.png":::